-To decrease their FE, ACI agents repeatedly engage in action-perception cycles by (1) predicting sensory inputs, (2) awaiting (or seeking) the outcome, and (3) updating beliefs.
-This phase is widely known as predictive coding.
-Afterward, they can actively adjust the environment toward their beliefs.
-As the agent's internal models become increasingly accurate, causal relationships between the environment and its preferences (e.g., SLOs) are revealed.
-Agents' ability to discover causal relations, however, is very dependent on the number and accuracy of observations [22].
-Luckily, the CC provides an infinite amount of operational metrics.
+To decrease FE, AIF agents repeatedly engage in action-perception cycles by (1) predicting outcomes, (2) awaiting (or seeking) the outcome, and (3) updating beliefs.
+This phase is known as predictive coding.
+Afterward, they can actively adjust the environment to their beliefs.
+As generative models become more accurate, causal relations between their preferences (e.g., SLOs) and the environment are revealed.
+However, the ability of agents to discover causal relationships is highly dependent on the number and accuracy of observations [22].
+Fortunately, the CC provides large amounts of operational metrics.